pytest-dev/pytest/doc/en/how-to/fixtures.rst

         def my_fixture_that_sadly_wont_use_my_other_fixture():
             ...

-    Currently this will not generate any error or warning, but this is intended to be handled by `#3664 <https://github.com/pytest-dev/pytest/issues/3664>`_.
+    Currently this will generate a deprecation warning.

 .. _`override fixtures`: